The online course schedule utilizes various codes to provide course information. The below provides information to assist you.

 - GEN ED: General Education Course - Approved course meeting the old or new (Fall 2020+) General Education requirements.

-- OAT: Open Alternative Text - Course using textbook/resources that students don't have to pay for.
+- OATL: Open Alternative Text - Low (under $50) textbook or other course material costs.
 Course has additional $10 per student course fee.

 Meaning of Course Numbers